mruby/mruby/doc/guides/gc-arena-howto.md

 }
 ```

-This is a real example, so a little bit complicated, so bear with me.
+This is a real example, so a little bit complicated, but bear with me.
 The essence of `Array#inspect` is that after stringifying each element
 of array using `inspect` method, we join them together so that we can
-get `inspect` representation of entire array.
+get `inspect` representation of the entire array.

-After the `inspect` representation of entire array is created, we no
+After the `inspect` representation is created, we no longer require the
-longer require the individual string representation.
-That means that
+individual string representation.
+This means that we don't have to register
-we don't have to register these temporal objects into GC arena.
+these temporal objects into GC arena.

-Therefore, in `ary_inspect()` function, we do:
+Therefore, in order to keep the arena size small; the `ary_inspect()` function
+will do the following:

 * save the position of the stack top using `mrb_gc_arena_save()`.
 * get `inspect` representation of each element.
 * append it to the constructing entire `inspect` representation of array.
 * restore stack top position using `mrb_gc_arena_restore()`.

-to keep the arena size small.

 Please note that the final `inspect` representation of entire array
 was created before the call of `mrb_gc_arena_restore()`.
 Otherwise,
 required temporal object may be deleted by GC.

-We may have a usecase that after creating many temporal objects, we'd
+We may have a usecase where after creating many temporal objects, we'd
 like to keep some of them.
 In this case, we cannot use the same idea
 in `ary_inspect()` like appending objects to existing one.
-Instead,
-after `mrb_gc_arena_restore()`, we register back the objects we'd like
+Instead, after `mrb_gc_arena_restore()`, we must re-register the objects we
-to keep to the arena using `mrb_gc_protect(mrb, obj)`.
-Use
+want to keep in the arena using `mrb_gc_protect(mrb, obj)`.
-`mrb_gc_protect()` with caution because its usage could lead to arena
+Use `mrb_gc_protect()` with caution because it could also lead to an "arena
-overflow error.
+overflow error".

-We also have to mention that when `mrb_funcall` is called in top
+We must also mention that when `mrb_funcall` is called in top level, the return
-level, its return value is also registered to GC arena, so calling
+value is also registered to GC arena, so repeated use of `mrb_funcall` may
-them repeatedly eventually lead to arena overflow error.
-Use
+eventually lead to an "arena overflow error".

-`mrb_gc_arena_save()` and `mrb_gc_arena_restore()` or possible use of
+Use `mrb_gc_arena_save()` and `mrb_gc_arena_restore()` or possible use of
 `mrb_gc_protect()` to workaround this.